oroinc/documentation/user_guide/channel_guide.rst

 .. note::

-    If you don't have necessary permissions, you will receive an error message letting you know you do not have the required permissions.
+    If you don't have the necessary permissions, you will receive an error message letting you know you do not have the required permissions.

 Please refer to the *Entity Management Guide* for more details.